This pellet grill says it can smoke and sear—does it work?

 It can start a grease fire

-When we cooked fatty items like brisket, ribs, or pork shoulder, the dripping grease mixed with the pellet ashes and caked onto the bottom of the grill, blocking the drain holes.
-We didn’t notice it before we fired up the grill for our next session—we just assumed the grease had drained.
-When the firepot ignited the pellets, sparks flew around the grill’s base and caused a grease fire.
+When we cook fatty items like brisket or pork shoulder, the dripping grease mixes with the pellet ashes and cakes onto the bottom of the grill.
+This blocks the drain holes.
+We didn’t notice it before we fired up the grill for our next session.

-Luckily, as a professional chef, I’m no stranger to grease fires, so I calmly turned off the grill and stood by with a box of baking soda, just in case.
+Luckily, as a professional chef, I’m no stranger to grease fires.
+I calmly turned off the grill and stood by with a box of baking soda, just in case.
 The fire went out shortly after the fan kicked off, and we were able to clean out the grill and use it again like normal.

 There were a lot of ashes and glowing embers